 Estes Fund Request for Proposals

 Mechanism of Support

 Support will be provided in the form of a grant from the Estes Fund, which is jointly overseen by the Association for Psychological Science and the Psychonomic Society.
-Summer school proposals may budget for up to $40,000.
-Workshop proposals may budget for up to $20,000.
-Allowable expenses include: Room costs, reasonable fees and expenses (including travel) for speakers or instructors, meals and lodging for summer school participants.
+The committee encourages proposals with budgets up to $20,000 but will consider proposals up to $40,000 if a strong case is made for additional funds.

 The Estes Fund Committee will select a small number of initial proposals for further consideration.
 Only those applicants whose initial proposals are selected by the committee will be eligible to submit full proposals.

 About the Estes Fund

 The Estes Fund was established to honor William K. and Katherine W. Estes.
 Bill Estes was a giant in the fields of learning and mathematical psychology, a recipient of the National Medal of Science, and the founding editor of the journal Psychological Science, for which Kay Estes served as founding managing editor.
-The Estes Fund is jointly overseen by the Association for Psychological Science and the Psychonomic Society.